iggy-social/monft-frontend-gae/README.md

-# Iggy Social Frontent (Nuxt) on Google App Engine (GAE)
+# MONFT Frontent (Nuxt) on Google App Engine (GAE)

-Iggy Social starter template which uses the following stack:
+No.1 platform for launching and trading liquid NFTs on Monad.

+Stack:

 - Google App Engine (GAE)
 - Nuxt